technomada/cloud-from-scratch/local-node/local-node-raspbian-caddy.md

 ```
 You should see..
 Yay!
 It Really Works!

-if no try learning more with...
+if no, try learning more with...
 ```
 $ sudo docker ps -a
 $ sudo docker logs caddy_web_server